programminglaboratorys/microbit-project-by-alwai/README.md

 basic.forever(on_forever)
 ```
 ## 4 السوأل
-### how to make a random number between 0 and 10 everytime we shake micro bit it show us a random number
+### how to make a random number between 0 and 10 everytime we shake the micro bit, and it show us a random number
 ```python
 def on_gesture_shake():
     # basic show_number to show a number to the micro bit